se37301/suburban/README.md

 ### Why
 - Make any area great again
-- More peaceful, safe and secure
+- More safe, secure and just
-- More human, collectively intelligent participation
 - More balancing opposite forces and include all citizens
 - Build a co-creating future oriented mindset that involves people and individuals
+- More human, collectively intelligent participation

 ### When
 - Now - end of 2017 - Shared on Github -> will be Open Sourced in the future